postcss/postcss-load-config/README.md

 npm i -S|-D postcss-plugin
 ```

-Install all required postcss plugins and save them to your **package.json** `dependencies`/`devDependencies`
+Install all required PostCSS plugins and save them to your **package.json** `dependencies`/`devDependencies`

-Then create a postcss config file by choosing one of the following formats
+Then create a PostCSS config file by choosing one of the following formats

 ### `package.json`